csci104/site/labs/lab10/index.md

 ### 1 - Recursive Backtracking
 You should be familiar with some of the uses of recursion at this point.
 We typically use recursion to split a problem into one or a small number of simple, repeatable steps.
 One popular way to implement a recursive search is to search one step at a time until you hit a dead end (or impossible situation) or find a solution.
 If you've successfully found a solution, you're done.
 If your recursive call returns unsuccessful, remove that value from the list of potential solutions and continue to search until you've exhausted all possibilities.

-Recursive backtracking is a ordered for searching a **solution space**.
+Recursive backtracking is a ordered method for searching a **solution space**.
 Worst case time complexity wise it's often on par with a brute-force search - but in reality it's much faster.
 This is because in backtracking when we reach an arrangement where no possible solutions could exist with the current selection (a **dead end**) we forget about testing further options down this path and **backtrack** - undo the last setting and try something else.

 Recursive Backtracing solutions often look like this: